Savoring the Moment: Practice Mindful Eating

 - Choose snacks that balance nutrition with mouth-watering flavors and textures that satisfy the senses.

-Healthy hint: When craving something indulgent, take a feel-good break with LUNA Bar.
+Helpful hint #1: When craving something indulgent, take a feel-good break with LUNA® bar.
 Each bar is packed with wholesome deliciousness you can enjoy anytime, anywhere.
 Plus, LUNA Bars are plant-based, gluten-free, non-GMO and available in 14 tasty flavors.
 And they're never ever made with high fructose corn syrup or artificial flavors.

 4. Plate your meals.
 Stash supplemental snacks.